Climate

 Graduate Student Committee

-Graduate Student Committee (GSC) is a closed group of students (2 members per class) who act as liaisons between the students and the department administration.
+Graduate Student Committee (GSC) is a close group of students (approximately 2 members per class) who act as liaisons between the students and the department administration.
+All are welcome to be part of the GSC.
 Their main function is to provide a safe, positive, and fulfilling environment for students.
 They often work behind the scenes to enhance the department by creating programs or events.

 CEMS Women's Group

-CEMS Women's Group is a collaborative effort by CEMS women and non-binary folks to advance gender equity within our department through cooperative relationships and build connections with professional women and non-binary folks in science and engineering who are currently working in industry, academia, government agencies, or national labs.
-Events include guest speakers, group discussions, and outreach opportunities.
-We seek new leadership at the end of each school year, and we actively encourage female and non-binary graduate students and postdocs to engage in and lead Women's Group events throughout the year.
+CEMS Women's Group is a collaborative effort to advance gender equity within our department through cooperative relationships and build connections with professional women and non-binary folks in science and engineering who are currently working in industry, academia, government agencies, or national labs.
+Events are open to everyone and include guest speakers, group discussions, and outreach opportunities.
+We seek new leadership at the end of each school year, and we actively encourage graduate students and postdocs to engage in and lead Women's Group events throughout the year.

 Related Links: